Subquery operators¶

 Usage notes¶

-The expression is compared with the operator to each value that the subquery returns:
+The expression is compared with the operator for each value that the subquery returns:

-If ANY is specified, then the result is TRUE if any row of the subquery satisfies the condition, otherwise it returns FALSE.
+- If ALL is specified, then the result is TRUE if every row of the subquery satisfies the condition; otherwise, it returns FALSE.

-If ALL is specified, then the result is TRUE if every row of the subquery satisfies the condition, otherwise it returns FALSE.
+- If ANY is specified, then the result is TRUE if any row of the subquery satisfies the condition; otherwise, it returns FALSE.

 ANY/ALL subqueries are currently supported only in a WHERE clause.

-ANY/ALL subqueries cannot appear as an argument to an OR operator.
+ANY/ALL subqueries can’t appear as an argument to an OR operator.

 The subquery must contain only one item in its SELECT list.